 - Gently fold the black beans (rinsed and drained) into the mixture.

 - Make sure you add a salad or a green vegetable to this meal or the others in the day!
-Or add lettuce to this wrap!
+Or add lettuce or spinach to this wrap!